daattali/beautiful-jekyll/_drafts/how-to-update-to-vsphere-7.0-update-2.md

 · vSAN 7.0 Update 2

-Refer to my blog for Altaro to find more detailed information about the release.
+Refer to this blog I wrote for Altaro to find more detailed information about the release.

 ## Before upgrading

-The usual prerequisites and recommendations still apply:
+The following prerequisites and recommendations apply as usual.
+Make sure that:

-* Make sure your hardware and firmware are supported for vSphere 7.0 Update 2 in the VMware HCL.
+* The hardware and firmware are supported for vSphere 7.0 Update 2 in the VMware HCL.
 Even if it's not you can still upgrade vCenter though.
-* Make sure any third party products connecting to the environment is compatible with vCenter 7.0 Update 2.
+* Third party products connecting to the environment are compatible with vCenter 7.0 Update 2.
+* A recent and consistent backup or snapshot of the vCenter Appliance has been taken.

-## WAIT: vSphere 7.0 Update 2 update
+## vSphere 7.0 Update 2 update : HOLD ON

 As of 19/03/2021, it is not possible to update to vSphere 7.0 Update 2 using either vLCM or esxcli.
 It has been pulled from the repo by VMware to address an issue discovered post release which would result in an error when trying to patch the host.